aptech/docs/docs/CR-lapgschur.rst

 Ordering eigenvalues
 ++++++++++++++++++++

-You can order the eigenvalues, by passing in the optional third input, sort_type.
-The code below uses the same A and B variables made in the example above.
+You can order the eigenvalues, by passing in the optional third input, *sort_type*.
+The code below uses the same *A* and *B* variables made in the example above.

 ::